 Drama serves as an introduction to acting.
-Students will learn about a variety of acting techniques, including pantomime, improvisation, and character development.
-Our work will culminate in a short play that is performed by the class at an Acting Showcase in May.
+Students will learn about a variety of acting techniques, including pantomime, improvisation, monologue, dialogue, and character development.
+Our work will culminate in a short play that is performed by the class at an Acting Showcase in the spring.
 Students in this class must be comfortable acting in front of their peers, receiving constructive criticism, and performing in a public showcase.

-HONORS DRAMA Honors Course #8724
+HONORS DRAMA